Blog Archive

 Princess is beginning to heal.

-The brain resets during puberty.
-This is usually the most difficult time for a child with Reactive Attachment Disorder or RAD.
-Depending on how long they lived through the trauma and neglect, will determine how long it takes their brain to settle again.
+Depending on how long a child has lived through the trauma and neglect, will determine how long it takes the brain to settle again.

 Our main goal is to ensure that no matter where Sunshine is, we are still her family.
-She deserves a family.
-We have hope, that like her sister, eventually her brain can begin to heal.

 Teen Years

-Though we haven't experienced much of the teen years with our girls yet, I have many friends who have experienced this difficult time.
-Things will either become far worse or they'll tone down.
+Though we haven't experienced all of the teen years with our girls yet, I have many friends who have experienced this difficult time.

 Nothing you've seen in a horror movie is off the table when it comes to the extreme lengths these children will go to push away love.
-Some set fires.
-Others become involved with crime, sex, drugs, and alcohol.

 Still there is hope!

-Princess is doing incredible.
+Princess is doing incredible!

 Parenting a child with Reactive Attachment Disorder or RAD is the HARDEST thing an individual will ever do, but it's worth it.